 Volunteers and Chaplains provide emotional and supportive care and Jewish spiritual presence to patients in their homes, nursing homes or assisted living facilities.
 For more information, call (713) 667-9336 or email email@example.com.

 Career Counseling & Assessment [read more]

 Finding a job can be a difficult and stressful process.
-Through collaboration with Career and Recovery Resources Inc., Jewish Family Service has the expertise to provide job seekers with career counseling and assessment.
+Jewish Family Service has the expertise to provide job seekers with career counseling and assessment.

 An 8 week course for couples considering marriage, engaged, or recently married Thursday evenings from 7-8:30.
 Four sessions led by a licensed social worker, one session led by a rabbi, two sessions led by a financial expert Some topics include:

 - Dual-Career Couples

 Sponsored by the Jewish Federation of Greater Houston's Young Adult Division with support from Jewish Family Service, the Houston Rabbinic Association, and UHY - formerly Mann Frankfort Stein & Lipp LLP

 Project Shalom was established to help those with persistent and pervasive mental illness maintain a connection to the Jewish community.
 For over a decade, this special program has provided a place for these individuals to increase their social skills and reduce the likelihood of hospitalization.

 Due to the dwindling flow of resettlement requests, JFS has chosen to suspend active resettlement efforts.
 However, the resettlement program is merely dormant, and JFS is poised to use its wealth of knowledge and experience to help anyone who contacts us for assistance.
 If you are in need of resettlement or are an agency establishing resettlement services, please call 713-667-9336 x 213.